zhushh/TeamBuilder/README.md

 Please set up PostgreSQL according to `DATABASES` in `settings.py` and import database correctly.

-Then run the following command under `mysite` file
+Then run the following command under `./mysite` directory.

 ```
 ./manage.py runserver